How to apply

 If the GPA is not included in the transcript, students should submit an additional statement from the university including the grade point average.

 English C1 is the required level and must be achieved in all skills (reading, writing, listening, and speaking).
-Applicants with B2 level will be considered in conjunction with other admission criteria but must attain C1 level before programme registration.
+Applicants with B2 level will be considered in conjunction with other admission criteria but must attain C1 level before programme enrolment.
+Download the list of admitted English certificates.

-Exemptions: Applicants with the Nationality of an English-speaking country and coming from Education Systems of English-speaking countries or with a previous university degree delivered in English (Bachelor level minimum) are exempt and must provide a document that proves their cause for exemption (passport, certified from the university where they studied in English, etc). - Curriculum Vitae
+Exemptions: Applicants with the Nationality of an English-speaking country and coming from Education Systems of English-speaking countries or with a previous university degree delivered in English (Bachelor level minimum) are exempt and must provide a document that proves their cause for exemption (passport, certificate from the university where they studied in English, etc).

 Include clear sections on Intercultural experience (languages, relevant international and additional cultural experiences) and Civic engagement (relevant experiences and practical examples of the candidate’s past and current engagement).